mike706574/manatee/README.md

 ## Copyright and License

-All rights reserved.
 The use and distribution terms for this software are covered by the [Eclipse Public License 1.0] which can be found in the file epl-v10.html at the root of this distribution.
 By using this software in any fashion, you are agreeing to be bound by the terms of this